cockroachdb/cockroachdb-todo-apps/README.md

-Codenewbies and new open source contributors -- help us build our repository of CockroachDB To-Do apps!
+Code newbies and new open source contributors -- help us build our repository of CockroachDB To-Do apps!

-## Challenge
+## The Challenge

 Build a To-Do app using CockroachDB and a language/ORM of your choice!